4d/docs/website/translated_docs/es/Desktop/building.md

 #### En caso de error

 If 4D cannot carry out the update of the client application, the client machine displays the following error message: “The update of the client application failed.
-The application is now going to quit.”
+La aplicación va a cerrar ahora.”

-There are many possible causes for this error.
+Hay muchas causas posibles para este error.
 When you get this message, it is advisable to check the following parameters first off:

 *   **Pathnames** - Check the validity of the pathnames set in the application project via the Application builder dialog box or via XML keys (for example *ClientMacFolderToWin*).
 More particularly, check the pathnames to the versions of 4D Volume Desktop.
 *   **Read/write privileges** - On the client machine, check that the current user has write access rights for the client application update.